Laurence Shirley, 4th Earl Ferrers: Murder

 The Ferrers' estates were then vested in trustees; Ferrers secured the appointment of an old family steward named Johnson, as receiver of rents.
 This man faithfully performed his duty as a servant to the trustees, and did not prove amenable to Ferrers' personal wishes.
 On 18 January 1760, Johnson called at the earl's mansion at Staunton Harold, Leicestershire, by appointment, and was directed to his lordship's study.
 Here, after some business conversation, Lord Ferrers shot him.
-Johnson did not die immediately, but instead was given some treatment at the hall followed by continued verbal abuse from a drunken Ferrers before Dr. Thomas Kirkland was able to convey him to his own home where he died the following morning.
+Johnson did not die immediately, but instead was given some treatment at the hall followed by continued verbal abuse from a drunken Ferrers before a physician, Thomas Kirkland, was able to convey him to his own home where he died the following morning.

 Trial

-In the following April, Ferrers was tried for murder by his peers in Westminster Hall, Attorney General Charles Pratt leading for the prosecution.
-Shirley's defence, which he conducted in person with great ability, was a plea of insanity, and it was supported by considerable evidence, but he was found guilty.
+In the following April, Ferrers was tried for murder by his peers in Westminster Hall, with the Attorney General, Charles Pratt KC (later 1st Earl Camden), leading for the prosecution.
+Ferrers's defence, which he conducted in person with great ability, was a plea of insanity, and it was supported by considerable evidence, but he was found guilty.
 According to Horace Walpole, "Lord Ferrers was not mad enough to be struck with Lady Huntingdon's sermons.
 The Methodists have nothing to brag of his conversion, though Whitefield prayed for him."
 Ferrers subsequently said that he had only pleaded insanity to oblige his family, and that he had himself always been ashamed of such a defence.

 Execution

 On 5 May 1760, aged 39, dressed in a light-coloured suit embroidered with silver (the outfit he had worn at his wedding), he was taken in his own carriage from the Tower of London to Tyburn and there hanged by Thomas Turlis.
 There are several illustrations of the hanging.
 It has been said that as a concession to his rank the rope used was of silk.
 After the execution his body was taken to the Barber-Surgeons' Hall in Monkwell Street for public exhibition and dissection.
 The execution was widely publicised in popular culture as evidence of equality of the law, and the story of a wicked nobleman who was executed "like a common criminal" was told well into the 19th century.

+Lord Ferrers was succeeded in the earldom by his younger brother Washington.